Learning Fair Policies in Decentralized Cooperative Multi-Agent Reinforcement Learning: Formalization

 To make this notion of fairness operational, we adopt the approach based on social welfare functions.
-A \emph{social welfare function} (SWF) is a function $\swf : \mathbb R^D \to \mathbb R$, which aggregates a utility vector and provides a measure of how good it is in terms of social good.
+A \emph{social welfare function} (SWF) is a function $\swf : \mathbb R^D \to \mathbb R$, which aggregates a utility vector and measures how good it is in terms of social good.
 Naturally, among all SWFs, we consider those that satisfy the notion of fairness we have just discussed.

 Impartiality implies that an SWF $\phi$ should be symmetric, that is $\phi$ should be independent of the order of its arguments, i.e., $\phi(\bm u) = \phi(\bm u_\sigma)$ where $\sigma$ is a permutation and $\bm u_\sigma$ is the vector obtained from vector $\bm u$ permuted by $\sigma$.
 Efficiency means that $\phi$ should be strictly monotonic with respect to Pareto dominance, i.e., $\bm u \succ \bm u' \Rightarrow \phi(\bm u) > \phi(\bm u')$.
 Finally, the Pigou-Dalton principle implies that $\phi$ should be strictly Schur-concave (i.e., strictly monotonic with respect to Pigou-Dalton transfers).